-- throttling valve, (for example, a globe valve is used as bypass valve to achieve controlled pressurization); - bypass valve is sized to allow pressure equalisation within an acceptable time period; - the bypass line is connected into the main pipe at or above the centreline; - the bypass valve is installed at a high point to avoid dry boiling (see Figure 3), and - the bypass line materials of construction are burn resistant or selected based on an oxygen hazard analysis and risk assessment.
+- Throttling valve (for example, a globe valve is used as bypass valve to achieve controlled pressurization); - Bypass valve is sized to allow pressure equalisation within an acceptable time period; - Bypass line is connected into the main pipe at or higher than the centreline; - Bypass valve is installed at a high point to avoid dry boiling (see Figure 3); and - Bypass line materials of construction are burn resistant or selected based on an oxygen hazard analysis and risk assessment.

-In addition the bypass system should be designed so that vibrations are minimised as flow induced vibration can be a source of ignition.
+In addition, the bypass system should be designed so that vibrations are minimised as flow induced vibration can be a source of ignition.

-Figure 3 Example for a bypass system
+Figure 3-Example for a bypass system